 Using privacy rules can make debugging harder, as some data may not be visible in your workflows.
 The debugger has a special mention for things that have been altered by privacy rules.

 Privacy rules do not apply to modifying data through workflows.
-The way you control who can do what in terms of data modifications is through conditions on the workflows' events and actions.
-As the conditions are checked on the server, this is as secure as setting up privacy rules for reading data and modifying it through auto-binding.
+If you only want certain users to modify data, you can add a condition on the workflow's events and actions.
+These conditions are checked on the server, so this is just as secure as setting up privacy rules for modifying data through auto-binding.